contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The bishop coordinates with the senior chaplain at each military installation in the ward.

-### 38.9.3 Pre–Military Service Church Orientation
+### 38.9.3 Military Service Orientation

-The pre–military service Church orientation helps members entering military service learn what to expect regarding Church services and activities in the military.
-The orientation may be held at the stake or ward level.
+The military service orientation helps members entering and serving in the military know what to expect regarding Church services and activities in the military.
+It also teaches them how to strengthen their faith and keep their covenants during military service.

-A member of the stake presidency or bishopric calls a pre–military service instructor to provide the orientation.
+A member of the stake presidency or bishopric calls a military service instructor to provide the orientation.
 Preferably this instructor has had recent military experience.
 If a qualified instructor is not available, the stake president or bishop contacts the Military Relations and Chaplain Services Division for guidance.

-For more information, see “[Pre–Military Service Church Orientation](https://www.churchofjesuschrist.org/military/pre-military-service-church-orientation)” on ChurchofJesusChrist.org.
+For more information, see [Military Service Orientation](https://www.churchofjesuschrist.org/military/pre-military-service-church-orientation) on ChurchofJesusChrist.org.

 ### 38.9.4 Church Units for Service Members